gwaybio/CPBS7601/SYLLABUS.md

 **Objective:** To discover and explore an open source software package that you were not familiar with before this assignment.

+_"If you are spending more than 1 hour preparing the presentation, you are either over-doing it or having too much fun, which is Okay"_ -- Greg

 ### Presentation requirements:

 - Slide 1: Introduction to the software package